L04DB4L4NC3R/DEC/README.md

 ### Getting started
 Follow the following steps for instantly getting started

+NOTE: This script is not maintained.
+Install at your own risk.
+For help, you can take a look inside the Makefile.

 ```bash
 # Prerequisites:
 $ sudo apt install make # The only prerequisite!